 During the month of May Dr Steven Acker and his staff will provide a free snoring and sleep apnea consultation for individuals.

 “Eighty-Seven million people in America snore and a percentage of snorers also suffer from a condition known as obstructive sleep apnea.
 It’s a quality of life problem for not only the individuals afflicted with it but the loved ones suffering right along with them, battling for an uninterrupted restful night sleep.
 With the high quality, intraoral appliances available for sleep apnea patients, effective treatment is available, said Dr Steven Acker, principal of Elite Dental of Staten Island.

 The Staten Island Snoring & Sleep Apnea Treatment Center will be offering its patient’s Oral Appliance Therapy (OAT), including the Lamberg Sleep Well Appliance, an intraoral appliance worn during sleep that has been proven to be effective in the alleviation of snoring and obstructive sleep apnea.
 This device is a more comfortable oral appliance than most on the market.
 Each device is custom made to ensure a perfect fit and maximum comfort.

-For further information on sleep apnea and how Elite Dental’s new center can assist you, please contact the office at 718-370-2100 or visit the website at:
+For further information on sleep apnea and how Elite Dental’s new centre can assist you, please contact the office at 718-370-2100 or visit the website at:

 www.statenislandsleeptreatment.com.
 The office is located at 2291 Victory Blvd, SI.